Soustelle Plan: The proposal

 Soustelle’s first concern for the implementation of his plan was to inject funds into the Algerian economy for small improvement projects designed to have an immediate effect.
 After a short struggle with the finance ministry in Paris, an allocation of 4,300 million francs was obtained.
 Thereafter, Soustelle engaged in social-political reforms by sending out a circular, making it compulsory on all persons in authority to pursue a "policy of consideration and confidence".

 His intention was to eradicate the superiority complex which the European population had adopted in terms of discrimination and condescension towards the Arab-Algerian populace.
 Third, Soustelle took into consideration the agricultural situation of Algeria as this was the primary source of revenue for the country.
 However, there were several obstacles; erosion had claimed 100000 acre per year.

 To meet the challenge of the countryside, Soustelle administered an agency with wide powers to acquire public and private land for redistribution to Muslim peasants and to secure land beneficiaries with the technical and financial assistance which could improve these new holdings.
 He also expanded the existing facilities such as the Provident Societies and Rural Improvement Sectors and also abolished the cultural phenomenon of khammessat, a sharecropping system under which the tenant got one fifth of the crop and the landowner four-fifths.
 As the cost of power in Algeria was 60% higher than in metropolitan France; Soustelle advocated lower costs of power which increased industrialization.
-He sought to amalgamate the Algerian Gas and Power Company with the nationalized Electricité de France or through a system of tax relief.
+He sought to amalgamate the Algerian Gas and Power Company with the nationalized Électricité de France or through a system of tax relief.